SRVSRR/Astro-Media-Reviews/src/content/blog/money-in-the-bank-2024.md

 ---

 ## **Brief**
 It was the 15th annual Money in the Bank event and took place on Saturday, July 6, 2024, at the Scotiabank Arena in Toronto, Ontario, Canada.
+The match card consisted of 5 matches and the return of **John Cena**, who announced his retirement for 2025.
 ## **Results**

 ## **1. Men's Money in the Bank Ladder Match**